California employers, both public and private, are required to provide paid sick leave to their employees, unless exempted by law.

 See the section on Paid Sick Leave, below, for details.

-Any employer who offers sick leave must allow employees to use part of their accrued and available sick leave time in a calendar year to take care of a sick child, parent, spouse, domestic partner, or child of a domestic partner.
+Kin care requirement.
+Any employer that offers sick leave must also allow employees to use part of their accrued and available sick leave time in a calendar year to take care of a sick child, parent, spouse, domestic partner, or child of a domestic partner.

 Employers that have absence control policies that count sick leave taken for this purpose as an absence that may lead to or result in disciplinary action are in violation of the law (CA Lab.
 Code Sec.
 233, Sec.
 234).